patrycja-io/asteroids/README.md

 ⋅⋅*In the Clone with HTTPs section, copy the clone URL for the repository.

-⋅⋅*In your local IDE open Git Bash.
+⋅⋅*In your local IDE open in Terminal.

 ⋅⋅*Change the current working directory to the location where you want the cloned directory to be made.